Guilherme-D/Feefo/README.md

 # General observations

+> Never worked with react, but did the best I could =)

-* Need to finish the tests
+* need to finalize the tests for the API and UI
+* The a11y and relevant ARIA attributes was not implementated in UI assessment
 * Figma does not have responsive screens, but the difference would be in the left menu that would be hidden

 # High-level design